jmadala/workshop-cultivating-coders/README.md

 [catalog]: https://raw.githubusercontent.com/thedigitalgarage/workshop-cultivating-coders/master/add-to-project.png

-Click the **Browse** button, select **Quickstart** from the dropdown menu to filter the list to Quickstart apps.
+Click the **Browse** button and select **Quickstart** from the dropdown menu to filter the list to Quickstart apps.
 Now, find the **nodejs-mongodb-example** applicaton.
 Click the card to select.
 You will see this screen:

 ![template]